 There are some exceptions, though, between the glycerin-based paints.
 Some of the colors will work great for linework too.
 These are some of the dark colors by Superstar (FAB).

 More details about paints types and their properties are presented in Module 3 — About Face Paints.
-Review, comparison, and recommendations of my online Course.
+Review, comparison, and recommendations in our Professional Face Painting Course.

 Activating a new paint